 Prospective investors should not construe the contents of this Prospectus as legal, tax, or financial advice.
 Each prospective investor should consult with his or her own professional advisers as to the legal, tax, financial, or other matters relevant to the suitability of an investment in the Fund.

-The date of this Prospectus is June 13, 2025.
+The date of this Prospectus is June 13, 2025 (as revised July 1, 2025).

 TABLE OF CONTENTS